UPDATE: 13 March, 2017

-With a WINTER STORM WARNING in effect from 12:00 Midnight, Wednesday, February 8 until 6:00 PM, Thursday, February 9, we urge New Yorkers to be prepared for hazardous/dangerous travel due to snow covered roads and poor visibilities.
+With a BLIZZARD WARNING in effect from 12:00 Midnight, Monday, March 13 until Midnight, Tuesday, March 14, we urge New Yorkers to be prepared for extremely hazardous/dangerous travel due to snow covered roads and poor visibilities.
 Significant amounts of snow are forecast that will make travel dangerous.
-Only travel in an emergency.
+Only travel in an emergency, and have winter survival supplies with you.

-In a related matter, the Medical-Surgical Nursing Certifcation Review Course, scheduled for Feb.
-9-10 at the NYSNA New York City Office has been cancelled.
-It will be rescheduled at a later date.
+In a related matter, the Ambulatory Care Nursing Certification Review scheduled for March 14 at the New York City Office, and the Wound Care Certification Review, scheduled for Mar.
+14-15 at the NYSNA Westchester Office, have been cancelled.
+They will be rescheduled at a later date.
 Check back for updates, and find out more on NYSNA’s Facebook page.

 Dear NYSNA Nurse,